Huntington Beach Pier: Uses and features

 The pier is frequented by sport fishermen as well as surfing spectators.
 Ruby's Diner was established at the end of the pier in 1996, and closed in late February 2021.
+The location was then briefly occupied by Bud & Gene's, a casual pop-up seafood restaurant that opened in July 2022.
+This was short lived, and Bud & Gene's was replaced in August 2023 by the Broad Street Oyster Company.

 Strolling the pier is a popular pastime for both local residents and visitors.
 The pier has a midnight curfew, two hours after the beach closes to the public.
 During curfew, there are public safety patrols on the beach and at the pier.
 Prohibited on the pier are riding bikes and skateboards, smoking, and possession and/or consumption of drugs or alcohol.
 The City of Huntington Beach operates a 24-hour webcam with a view on the pier, looking west.

 The City of Huntington Beach beach headquarters provides beach conditions and surf reports are updated throughout the day on the City of Huntington Beach website and at an automated phone line (714-536-9303).
 The reports include surf, water, wind, and tide information such as surf height, water temperature, and wind speed, and high and low tide times.